Hiring From Abroad

-We are pretty new to this and Italy is a very bureaucratic country, where procedures tend to change over time.
+We are pretty new to this and Italy is a very bureaucratic country, where procedures tend to change over time, so we won't go into too much details here.
 The following overview will hopefully clarify what to expect and help our personnel and the candidate to be on the same page, should we embark in the process.

 Relocating from EU

 Citizen of EU Countries can move freely to Italy and take advantage of an unrestricted labour market.

 This means that relocating is as simple as finding an accommodation and signing the employment contract.
 Easypeasy.

 Moving from outside EU for working reasons requires the issuing of the Blue Card, an EU permission to practice in european area.
 Issuing a Blue Card in Italy is allowed only for high specialization professionals so you must be graduated (Bachelor's degree or higher) in Computer Science or Computer Engineering for us to request the emission of a Blue Card.

 Steps to obtain a Blue Card

 1. Obtain a Declaration of Value

 This document states that the graduation you achieved in your country qualifies as an Italian Bachelor's degree (or higher).

 The Italian Embassy or Consulate in your country can release one for you (contact your university if in doubt).
 This is usually the step with the longer elapse: how much it will take depends on your country's bureaucracy and disposition to emigration of specialized labourers.